 Question bank sections

 In this tab all exercises of the question bank can be found.
-Also, exercises can be created, modified or commented.
-Read more about exercises here.
+Also, exercises can be created, modified and reviewed by colleagues.
+Read more about question bank exercises here.

 In this tab assignments are stored and new assignments can be composed of exercises from the question bank.
-Read here more about assignments in question banks here.
+Read more about question bank assignments here.

 In this tab objectives are stored and new objectives can be created so exercises can be linked to that objective.
-More information about objectives can be found here.
+Read more about objectives here.